mathisvandeneynde/higgscharm/analysis/workflows/README.md

       - trigger: false
 ```

-You can find the logic used to managed these corrections [here](https://github.com/deoache/higgscharm/blob/lxplus/analysis/corrections/correction_manager.py).
+### `histogram_config`

-* `histogram_config`: Use to define processor's output histograms (more info on Hist histograms [here](https://hist.readthedocs.io/en/latest/)).
+Use to define processor's output histograms (more info on Hist histograms [here](https://hist.readthedocs.io/en/latest/)).
 Here you define the histogram axes associated with the variables you want to include in the analysis.
 ```yaml
 histogram_config:
   add_syst_axis: true